egemenkar/patika-dev/README.md

 For HTML/CSS/JavaScript only assignments:

 * Clone the repository to your desktop.
-* Navigate to the top level of the directory.
+* Navigate to the project folder.
 * Open index.html in your browser.

 ## License